Fiona Armstrong

-Fiona Armstrong, Lady MacGregor (born 28 November 1956), is a British television journalist and is Lord Lieutenant of Dumfries.
+Fiona Armstrong, Lady MacGregor (born 28 November 1956) is a British television journalist and is Lord Lieutenant of Dumfries.
 She is also the author of several books and has written for newspapers and made television programmes on Scottish topics including fishing and Scottish clans.

 Early life

 Armstrong was born in Preston, Lancashire.
 As a child she lived for ten years in Nigeria, where her father was in the colonial service.
 She became Lady MacGregor of MacGregor when she married clan chief Sir Malcolm Gregor Charles MacGregor, 7th Baronet (born 1959) in 2005.
 She has a daughter, Natasha (born 1992), from her first marriage to Rodney Potts.

-She studied German Literature at University College, London; at university, she edited the London Student newspaper.
+She studied German Literature at University College, London; while there, she edited the London Student newspaper.

 Career

 She started her career in local radio, before joining the BBC news team in Manchester in 1983.
 She then moved to Border Television as a news reporter, before becoming a regular newsreader and presenter for the nightly regional news programme Lookaround.
 In March 1987, she switched to ITN as a reporter/newscaster on News at Ten, News at 5:45 (later News at 5:40) and other bulletins.
 On the reporting side, she covered the Lockerbie air disaster and produced a series on AIDS orphans in Africa.
 In 1993, she was one of the launch team on the ITV breakfast station GMTV, but left after only a few months.

 She presented the breakfast news programme on BBC World, before rejoining ITV Border as a presenter of Lookaround, as well as a presenter and producer on a number of regional programmes for the station, including "Eagle's Eye" and Fiona on Fishing.
 She has fronted antiques, political, cooking and lifestyle programmes for the ITV regions.
 As one of the UK's best known female anglers, she has written two fishing books and made fishing films for Sky TV's 'Tight Lines' programme.
-Her series, River Journeys, was shown on the Discovery Channel.
+Her series River Journeys was shown on the Discovery Channel.